We're spreading the seeds of royalty financing—a powerful new deal structure for later-stage companies with healthy gross-profit margins.

 At a time when some believe that venture capital’s best days are behind it, it may be helpful to be reminded that the key to Peter’s success—and his lasting legacy—was his vision for building successful businesses that create jobs and persevere through differing and difficult business cycles.
 More about his vision can be found in his book, A Vision for Venture Capital.

-If you have misgivings, questions or comments about the use of royalty, I welcome your feedback.
-I am also interested in fresh ideas about how to get it more visibility …
+If you have misgivings, questions or comments about the use of royalty, we welcome your feedback.

 Read about how Vested for Growth's royalty financing sets companies up for success.